worktile/jenkins-plugin/README.md

-# lesschat plugin for Jenkins
+# Worktile plugin for Jenkins

-# Developer instructions
+## Developer instructions

 Install Maven and JDK.
 This was last build with Maven 3.2.5 and OpenJDK 1.7.0\_75 on KUbuntu 14.04.